billyfish/eirods-dav/README.md

     setsebool -P httpd_can_network_connect true
     chcon -t lib_t /var/lib/irods/plugins/network/lib*.so

-## Configuration ##
+## Configuration {#configuration}

-Davrods is configured in two locations: In a HTTPD vhost configuration file and in an iRODS environment file.
-The vhost config is the main configuration file, the iRODS environment file is used for iRODS client library configuration, similar to the configuration of icommands.
+Eirods-dav is configured in two locations: In a HTTPD configuration file, which is the main configuration file, and in an iRODS environment file used for iRODS client library configuration, similar to the configuration of icommands.

-### HTTPD vhost configuration ###
+### HTTPD vhost configuration

-The Davrods RPM distribution installs a commented out vhost template in `/etc/httpd/conf.d/davrods-vhost.conf`.
-With the comment marks (`#`) removed, this provides you with a sane default configuration that you can tune to your needs.
-The Davrods configuration options are documented in this file and can be changed to your liking.
+The Eirods-dav RPM distribution installs a commented out vhost template in `davrods-vhost.conf`.
+With the comment marks
+(`#`) removed, this provides you with a sane default configuration that you can tune to your needs.
+The Eirods-dav configuration options are documented in this file and can be changed to your liking.
 As well as that documentation, the new features are also described below.

 #### Public access

-If you wish to run Davrods without the need for authentication, it can be set up to run as a normal public-facing website.
+If you wish to run Eirods-dav without the need for authentication, it can be set up to run as a normal public-facing website.
 This is done by specifying a user name and password for the iRODS user whose data you wish to display.
 The directives for these are `DavRodsDefaultUsername`